-In this challenge, you’ll build a toy Git implementation that can clone a
+In this challenge, you’ll build a Git implementation that can initialize a

 the way, you’ll learn about the